YATDA/dev-setup/Readme.md

 This disables the autocorrect suggestions that ZSH makes, which are often wrong and annoying.

 `code` can be replaced with your preferred code editor.

-YADR includes Homebrew:
-https://brew.sh/ Homebrew is a package manager for macOS.
-It allows you to easily install many programs from the command line, and you will come across many examples during development where you will use a `brew install` command.

 Now, install the newest version of vim (the one that comes with your Mac is a little bit outdated).
 ```